When Marriage Doesn’t Break — It Simply Becomes Expected

 The feeling of being seen.

-The conversations that wander instead of conclude.
+Conversations that wander instead of conclude.

-The laughter that isn’t forced or scheduled.
+Laughter that isn’t scheduled.

-Just the persistent question many never say aloud:
+Just the persistent question:

 Is this all marriage becomes?